-Before Liu was arrested, he had already learned about forced organ harvesting that has been occurring in China.
-However, he couldn’t believe it.
+Before Liu was arrested, he had already learned about the state-run forced organ harvesting ongoing in China since the early 2000s.
+However, Liu said he couldn’t believe it.

-Liu, who was arrested for practicing the Falun Gong spiritual discipline, said one day he overheard a drug addict telling other addicts, “a Beijing woman’s husband (a Falun Gong practitioner) disappeared after being arrested.”
+Liu, who was arrested for practicing the Falun Gong spiritual discipline, said one day he overheard a drug addict telling other addicts how “a Beijing woman’s husband (a Falun Gong practitioner) disappeared after being arrested.”

-Falun Gong, also known as Falun Dafa, is a cultivation practice of mind, body, and spirit.
-Individuals following the practice live according to the principles of Truthfulness, Compassion, and Tolerance.
+Falun Gong, also known as Falun Dafa, is a cultivation practice of mind, body, and spirit based on the principles of Truthfulness, Compassion, and Tolerance.
 In July 1999, seven years after the practice was introduced to China, the Chinese Communist Party (CCP) launched a brutal persecution of Falun Gong and its tens of millions of adherents, perceiving the spiritual practice as a threat to the atheist ideology of the communist party.
-Since then, numerous Falun Gong practitioners in China were arrested, detained, and tortured.
+Since then, numerous Falun Gong practitioners have been arrested, detained, and tortured in China.

 Liu, who started practicing Falun Gong in August 1997, was one of them, and the torture he endured for refusing to get “transformed” is hard to describe.

-Liu recalled that it was way back in November 2006—while he was studying for a Master’s degree at the China University of Petroleum in Beijing, a group of police officers went to his classroom and arrested him.
+Liu recalled that it was way back in November 2006—while he was studying for a Master’s degree at the China University of Petroleum in Beijing—when a group of police officers went to his classroom and arrested him.

-Liu was arrested and later transferred to Beijing Changping Brainwashing Class, where he said he was forced to watch videos slandering Falun Gong.
+He was later transferred to Beijing Changping Brainwashing Class, where he said he was forced to watch videos slandering Falun Gong.
 However, this was just the beginning of the horrific persecution after being incarcerated for his faith.

 Eventually, it became evident that these suspicions were not unfounded.
 An independent investigative research, a 2016 report titled “Bloody Harvest/ The Slaughter: An Update” by David Kilgour, former Canadian Secretary of State (Asia-Pacific), Ethan Gutmann, Nobel Peace Prize nominee, and David Matas, human rights lawyer, confirmed the organ harvesting allegations to be true.